OmenApps/PolyglotMarkdown/README.md

    :[es]: Este es el primer párrafo en español.
    ```

-2. **Grouped by Language:**
+2. **Per Paragraph or Section:**
    Alternatively, you can group entire sections of content by language.
-Each block of content is marked with a specific language delimiter using the syntax `:[lang:code]:`.
+Each block of content is marked with a specific language delimiter using the syntax `:[lang:lang-code]:`.

    **Example:**